 “What is an acre and a hectare?”

-These questions are widespread in the Real estate sector.
+These questions are widespread in the real estate sector.
 Both buyers and sellers need to understand these terms to know what they are buying.
-Hence if you are looking to purchase land or a house, you should read this post to decide.
+Hence, if you want to purchase land or a house, you should read this post to make an informed decision.

-Before you purchase a land, the first question as the agent or developer is ‘What is the size of the land.’
+Before you purchase land, the first question to the agent or developer is, “What is the size of the land?”

 What is a Plot?

-A plot is a substantial piece of land for farming or building.
-The word ‘plot’ is a random term used to describe a land division carved out for property development.
-The land size can be measured using different units such as acres, hectares, square feet, or square meters.
+A plot is a marked piece of land for farming or building.
+The word “plot” is a random term used to describe a land division carved out for property development.
+The land area can be measured using different units such as acres, hectares, square feet, or square meters.

-The size of a plot of Land varies for different reasons, but according to Nigeria’s land divisions, the appropriate size of a field of Land is 100 × 50 ft.
+The size of a plot of land varies for different reasons, but according to Nigeria’s land divisions, the appropriate size of a plot of land is 100 50 ft.
 This can accommodate a standard house with a small compound.
-In Lagos State, the standard size of a property is 60 x 120ft (18m x 36m, i.e., 648sqm), while in some other cities of the country, lands are measured at 50 x100ft.
+In Lagos state, the standard size of a plot is 60 x 120 ft (18m x 36m, i.e., 648sqm), while in some other cities in the country, the land is measured at 50 x 100 ft.

-Nigeria primarily uses the metric system of measurements; these plots of Land are usually described in square meters.
+Acres and hectares are bigger measurement units mainly used for larger land areas like farmland and forests.
+At the same time, meters and feet are used for smaller plots of land, for instance, for residential purposes.
+Nigeria primarily uses the metric system of measurements; these plots of land are usually described in square meters.
 For easy comparison, you should always ask any land vendor what the size of a plot of land is in square meters.